Laci1953/HiTech-C-compiler-enhanced/CGEN/SOURCES/readme.txt

 3. >submit linkcgen

+Now, the CGENNEW.COM is built.

-Depending on your hardware/software, it is possible to receive "not enough memory" messages, during the compilation In this case, you will have to split the problematic source file in two, or to use a development platform where the enhanced HiTech C is already installed.
+Depending on your hardware/software, it is possible to receive "not enough memory" messages, during the compilation.
+In this case, you will have to split the problematic source file in two, or to use a development platform where the enhanced HiTech C is already installed.